 Indian Music: I really like sharing music from India with my Indian Epics class, so I keep a big Indian Music playlist, and I also have dedicated playlists for some of my favorite artists like Maati Baani and Manish Vyas.
 The same videos can appear in multiple playlists so it’s easy to have big playlists and also more specialized lists too.
 You can see the Indian Music playlist in the sidebar of my Indian Epics Comics blog.

 Epified Videobooks: An amazing resource for my Indian Epics class is the Epified Channel’s videobooks based on Devdutt Pattanaik’s “Seven Secrets” series for Hindu Calendar Art, Vishnu, and the Goddess.
-I embed these videos in blog posts at the Reading Guides blog for that class, as here: Calendar Art (that is an example of embedded videos from a playlist, rather than an embedded playlist.)
+You can see one of those playlists embedded here in my PAINT Canvas workshop: Calendar Art.

 TIPS AND TRICKS